-If you want live online learning sessions in addition to E-Learning courses, you can create a Webinar course in your Docebo LMS.
+Webinars can be used as standalone courses, or in addition to E-Learning courses in the platform.
 This article will guide you on how to create a webinar course, set up and manage sessions, record webinar sessions, and set up webinar courses in course catalogs and learning plans.

 To learn more about some of our third-party integrations with webinar hosting software, you can refer to the corresponding manuals in Docebo’s Knowledge Base: GoToMeeting, BlueJeans, Webex, Adobe Connect, Teleskill.

 Creating a Webinar Course

 Creating Webinar Sessions

-In the first tab (Details), fill out all of the necessary information about the session: name, code, description, and maximum number of enrollments.
+In the first tab (Details), fill out all of the necessary information about the session: name, code, description, and the maximum number of enrollments.
 When you’re finished, press the Set Up Dates button to move on to the next tab.
 In the Session date(s) tab, press the Add button to add a session time.

-Then, add the name of the session as well as the description, start time, duration, join button options, and webinar tools.
+Then, add the name of the session as well as the description, start time, duration, join button options and webinar tools.
 Refer to this section of the Knowledge Base for further information on the supported webinar tools.
 Depending on the selected webinar tool, you may be required to set a password for every session you create.
 If you are not using a supported webinar tool, you can select Custom Tool and enter the webinar URL.
 This URL is the web page that opens when learners click Join Now to access the webinar.
 Also note that if you are using a custom tool, you are able to launch the webinar as an xAPI/TinCan object.
-This requires development on your side, outside of the LMS.
-If you are removing the integration with a webinar tool associated to scheduled webinar sessions, remember to remove the session-tool association before the integration is removed, or you will neither be able to associate the session to another tool nor to delete the session.
+This requires development on your side, outside of the platform.

 When finished, press Create Session Date.
 Then, you will see the options to make a copy of the session, edit, or delete it.
 On the left side of the box, you can select another date on the calendar to create another day and repeat the session date creation process.
 This option is useful when you have training on a recurrent basis within a certain period (eg. product update training, induction plan, compliance training…).